 Dr Furman qualified from University of Cape Town in 1991 with Bachelor of Medicine and Bachelor of Surgery degrees.
 He became a Member of the Royal College of Physicians in 1997 and a Fellow of the Royal College of Paediatrics and Child Health in 1997.
 He completed a Diploma in Child Health at University of Cape Town in 1991.

 In addition, Dr Furman is actively involved in clinical research particularly on Inflammatory Bowel Disease (Crohn's Disease and Ulcerative Colitis), Eosinophilic Oesophagitis, and Coeliac Disease.
-He also lectures frequently at many national and international conferences and sits on several specialist committees in UK and in Europe.
+He also lectures at national and international conferences and sits on several specialist committees in UK and in Europe.